Nomad ~ A person who doesn’t stay long in the same place; a wanderer, wayfarer, gypsy, a traveler.

 February 2017 has turned into January 2019.
 I am still in Dong’e County.
 It is a wonderful rural community.
 They have welcomed me as family.
 My mandarin is still terrible, but I get by.
 Living in this part of the world I still have many travel opportunities.
 Since my last update in February of 2017, I have been to South Korea, Moscow Russia, Dubai, Paris, Bali, Thailand, and will add a new stamp to my passport this May as I travel to Qatar on my way to Paris.
 I am hoping to make a move at the end of the school year and spend 2 to 3 months working/volunteering in Bali, Indonesia.
 After that, I will return to the states for a few months and decide if I will return to China or somewhere else in SE Asia.
 I’m not quite ready to give up this part of the world as I still have places to explore.
 South America is also a blip on my radar…..you never know!
 Never stop wondering.
 Never stop wandering.
 I’m living my dream!

 It’s now June 2019 and my plans after I return to the states are set.
 I will be moving to Poland to join English Wizards.
 That’s all I know right now.
-I know what city closer to my arrival/start date.
+I will know what city closer to my arrival/start date.
 I’m excited to be moving back to Europe.

 I can be reached by email at firstname.lastname@example.org, on Facebook as Wendy Marvin, on Instagram as navel1ring, and on Twitter @navel1ring.
 Please feel free to contact me or leave comments on my posts.
 Thank you for taking the time to read a little, well a lot as I tend to ramble, about me.